akka/akka/docs/src/main/paradox/scala/http/common/de-coding.md

 Currently Akka HTTP supports the compression and decompression of HTTP requests and responses with the `gzip` or `deflate` encodings.
-The core logic for this lives in the @github[akka.http.scaladsl.coding](/akka-http/src/main/scala/akka/http/scaladsl/coding) package.
+The core logic for this lives in the @scaladoc[akka.http.scaladsl.coding](akka.http.scaladsl.coding.index) package.

 ## Server side